EricNguyen1206/fastify-auth/README.md

 # Project Authentication with Fastify

 This project is a Fastify-based authentication system that includes user registration, login, and protected routes.
-It uses SQLite as the database and bcrypt for password hashing.
+It uses **PostgreSQL** (Aiven Cloud) as the database and bcrypt for password hashing.
 The logging is configured with pino-pretty for development and pino-loki for production environments.

 ## Features

 - User Registration
 - User Login with JWT
 - Protected Routes
-- SQLite Database Integration
+- PostgreSQL Database Integration (Aiven Cloud)
 - Environment-based Logging Configuration

 ## Prerequisites